stardazed/sd-streams/README.md

 [web platform tests](https://github.com/web-platform-tests/wpt/tree/master/streams)
 except for the detached buffer tests as explained below.

-While this is nice, a number of tests in the suite are aimed mainly at browser engine internals or ordering of instructions strictly to the letter of the spec.
+This is a good thing, but a number of tests in the suite are aimed mainly at browser engine internals or ordering of instructions strictly to the letter of the spec.
 This implementation may at any point deviate from certain spec tests for legibility or optimization purposes, but only if it's deemed worthwhile.
 (Actual browser implementations already do this as well.)

 ### Limitations
-While the full streams API is implemented, this library's code lives in the client space and cannot directly be used with other built-in APIs.
+Although the full streams API is implemented, this library's code lives in the client space and cannot directly be used with other built-in APIs.
 This includes calling `getReader` on the `body` of a `fetch` call, which may either not be implemented at all or return a browser internal `ReadableStream`.
 Due to implementation details of streams, you cannot mix and